AZOPCORP/fancyrange/README.md

 #usage

-load fancyknob.css in the document head
+load fancyrange.css in the document head

 load jquery